surykntsingh/PathBench/README.md

 whole-slide image (WSI) embeddings.
 It trains and evaluates captioning/report generation models against pathology report text using COCO-style language metrics such as BLEU, METEOR, and ROUGE-L.
+It also includes CRQS evaluation pipelines for clinical fact-based scoring of generated pathology reports.

 The repository currently includes implementations and configuration examples
 for: